simplex303/meshcore_ha_pathbot/README.md

 [CHANNEL_ID]
 The channel ID for the #testing channel added to the companion device.\
 [CODE]
-Text that the automation will look for in the Meshcore messages it recieves.
+Text that the automation will look for in the Meshcore messages it receives.
 This will trigger a automated message detailing the message path.\
 [LOCATON]
 The location of the pathbot, used in message responses.